memfault/interrupt/_posts/2024-03-22-diving-into-jtag-part-3.md

 ---
-title: Diving into JTAG — Debugging (Part 3)
+title: Diving into JTAG — Boundary Scan (Part 3)
 description:
   "This article dives into JTAG Boundary Scan, a method for testing interconnects on PCBs and internal IC sub-blocks."